 Dalia Tsuk Mitchell

-- Affiliated Faculty, Associate Professor
+Affiliated Faculty, Associate Professor

-Architect of Justice: Felix S. Cohen and the Founding of American Legal Pluralism.
-Ithaca, NY: Cornell University Press, 2007. — Winner, 2007 American Historical Association’s Littleton-Griswold Prize for the best book in any subject on the history of American law and society.
+Professor Mitchell’s research focuses on the history of U.S. legal and political thought with particular emphasis on the role that groups and organizations played in legal scholars’ visions for the modern American state.
+Her book, Architect of Justice: Felix S. Cohen and the Founding of American Legal Pluralism, won the 2007 American Historical Association’s Littleton-Griswold Prize for the best book in any subject on the history of American law and society.

 In her most recent publications, including “Proceduralism: Delaware’s Legacy,” “Shareholder Wealth Maximization: Variations on a Theme,” “Business as Usual: Hobby Lobby and the Purpose of Corporate Rights,” and “From Dodge to eBay: The Elusive Corporate Purpose,” Professor Mitchell offers critical interpretations of corporate law and theory.
 She is currently working on a book exploring how modern corporate law supported the empowerment of the corporate elite.
 She is also the author of a casebook on corporate law.